 The Strategic Corridor Planning Team evaluates system and corridor needs for the state maintained roadways.
-It enhances and continues to update an evaluation process for prioritizing projects for consideration for inclusion in the Six-Year Highway Plan and the Unscheduled Projects List.
-It also conducts technical project studies performing the necessary levels of planning to develop a conceptual and draft purpose and need statement, identifies major environmental issues including environmental justice, initiates consultation with local officials, initiates agency coordination and conducts appropriate levels of public involvement.
+It enhances and continues to update an evaluation process for prioritizing projects for consideration for inclusion in the Six-Year Highway Plan, the District Transportation Plan (Consisting of the Unscheduled Projects List) and the Unscheduled Needs List.
+It also conducts technical project studies consisting of large studies to Data Needs Analysis (DNA) Studies in order to perform the necessary levels of planning to develop a conceptual and draft purpose and need statement, identifies major environmental issues including environmental justice, initiates consultation with local officials, initiates agency coordination and conducts appropriate levels of public involvement.
 It identifies and evaluates alternatives, generates project cost estimates and recommends phasing priorities where appropriate.
 The team oversees outsourced activities and works with the Highway District Offices (HDOs), Metropolitan Planning Organizations (MPOs), and Area Development Districts (ADDs) as needed to complete necessary tasks.
 Through analysis of data, sustainable and fundable projects will be identified.

-- Continue to develop and update policy and procedures for evaluating corridor level needs. - Conduct corridor, system, small urban area studies, data needs analyses, and other studies. - Respond to inquiries about corridor planning issues. - Identify, evaluate and prioritize corridor, system, and small urban area needs through data analysis and public involvement. - Oversee outsourced activities. - Evaluate identified needs statewide to assist in prioritizing projects for programming in the Highway Plan.
+- Continue to develop and update policy and procedures for evaluating corridor level needs. - Conduct corridor, system, small urban area studies, data needs analyses (DNA), and other studies. - Respond to inquiries about corridor planning issues. - Identify, evaluate and prioritize corridor, system, and small urban area needs through data analysis and public involvement. - Oversee outsourced activities. - Evaluate identified needs statewide to assist in prioritizing projects for programming in the Highway Plan.